 The biggest question facing the leaders of the United States in the early 19th century was what to do about slavery.
 Should it continue or should the U.S. abolish it?
-Could the country really be home to free black people and enslaved black people at the same time?
+Could the country really be home to free Black people and enslaved black people at the same time?
 And if the U.S. ended slavery, would freed men and women remain in the country or go somewhere else?

-Many white people at this time thought the answer to that last question was to send free black Americans to Africa through “colonization.”
+Many white people at this time thought the answer to that last question was to send free Black Americans to Africa through “colonization.”
 Starting in 1816, the American Colonization Society—which counted future presidents James Monroe and Andrew Jackson among its members—sought to create a colony in Africa for this purpose.

 The society spent its first few years trying to secure land in West Africa.
 In 1821, it made a deal with local West African leaders to establish a colony at Cape Mesurado.
 The strip of land was only 36 miles long and three miles wide (today, Liberia stretches over 38,250 square miles) The next year, the society began sending free people—often groups of families—to the colony.
-Over the next 40 years, upwards of 12,000 freeborn and formerly enslaved black Americans immigrated to Liberia.
+Over the next 40 years, upwards of 12,000 freeborn and formerly enslaved Black Americans immigrated to Liberia.

-The American Colonization Society was distinct from black-led “back to Africa” movements that argued black Americans could only escape slavery and discrimination by establishing their own homeland, says Ousmane Power-Greene, a history professor at Clark University and author of Against Wind and Tide: The African American Struggle against the Colonization Movement.
-Though some free black Americans may have supported the society’s mission, there were also plenty who criticized it.
+The American Colonization Society was distinct from Black-led “back to Africa” movements that argued Black Americans could only escape slavery and discrimination by establishing their own homeland, says Ousmane Power-Greene, a history professor at Clark University and author of Against Wind and Tide: The African American Struggle against the Colonization Movement.
+Though some free Black Americans may have supported the society’s mission, there were also plenty who criticized it.

 “They argue that their sweat and blood, their family who were once enslaved, built this country; so therefore they had just as much right to be here and be citizens,” he says.
-In addition, many argued “this is a slaveholders’ scheme to rid the nation of free blacks in an effort to make slavery more secure.”
+In addition, many argued “this is a slaveholders’ scheme to rid the nation of free Blacks in an effort to make slavery more secure.”

 In the beginning, the American Colonization Society didn’t uniformly believe that slavery should end.
-The society was made up of white men from the north and south, including slave owners who felt that free black people undermined the institution of slavery, and should be sent away.
-Others in the society felt that slavery should be gradually dismantled, but that black people could never live freely with white people.
+The society was made up of white men from the north and south, including slave owners who felt that free Black people undermined the institution of slavery, and should be sent away.
+Others in the society felt that slavery should be gradually dismantled, but that Black people could never live freely with white people.

 As the abolitionist movement grew in the early 1830s, abolitionists’ criticism of the society began to erode its support.
 Unlike the white people in the American Colonization Society who believed that slavery should gradually end, abolitionists called for an immediate end to slavery.
-In addition, many abolitionists considered it cruel to deport black Americans to Liberia, where they struggled to survive in a new environment with new diseases.
+In addition, many abolitionists considered it cruel to deport Black Americans to Liberia, where they struggled to survive in a new environment with new diseases.

 In 1854, future president Abraham Lincoln agreed with this sentiment when he gave a speech that mentioned colonization as an appealing solution to the moral evils of slavery—but noted its logistical and ethical challenges: